Substra/substra-tools/docs/api.md

 - `Algo.load_model()`
 - `Algo.save_model()`

+This class has an `use_models_generator` class property:
+- if True, models will be passed to the `train` method as a generator
+- (default) if False, models will be passed to the `train` method as a list

 To add an algo to the Substra Platform, the line `tools.algo.execute(<AlgoClass>())` must be added to the main of the algo python script.
 It defines the algo command line interface and thus enables